 The most accurate way to measure VO2 max is by wearing a respiratory mask and heart rate monitor while you bike or run at a gradually increasing intensity.
 The mask measures the composition of the air you inhale and exhale.
 Professional athletes typically use this method, but it’s not the most convenient way to measure VO2 max for the average cyclist.

 If you don’t want to do this kind of test at a sports medical facility or lab, you can use a fitness tracker to estimate your VO2 max.
 Note that not all fitness devices provide VO2 max readings.
 Some do, but they may use different terms for VO2 max, which can be confusing.

 Alternatively, you can also use an online calculator to get a rough estimation of your VO2 max.
 This calculator from the Norwegian Institute of Science and Technology is a reliable source of information.
 All you have to do is answer a few questions, and it will give you an age-adjusted fitness score and your VO2 max.

-How to improve your VO2 max
+How do I improve my VO2 max as a cyclist?

 - Warm up with a 15-minute ride at an easy pace.